thoangne/bloggy-nextjs/README.md

 A modern blog platform built with **Next.js 15**, **Supabase**, **TailwindCSS**, and **ShadCN UI**.
 Features include dynamic content, responsive UI, category filtering, pagination, and full CMS integration.

+*Note: This project is for educational purposes only.*
 ---

 ## 🚀 Tech Stack